SWR-MoIP/VideoIPath-Automation-Tool/README.md

 <p align="center">A Python package for automating VideoIPath configuration workflows.<p align="center">
 <hr />

-## ⚠️ Attention ⚠️
+> **⚠️ Attention ⚠️**<br>

-This Python package, the VideoIPath Automation Tool, is still under development and currently in the alpha phase.
+>This Python package, the VideoIPath Automation Tool, is still under development and currently in the alpha phase.
 Features and interfaces may change significantly as development progresses.
 Feel free to use the module and provide feedback, but be aware that breaking changes may occur in future versions.

 ## Introduction